Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Are there different probiotics for layers and broilers?

 Not really.
 Most probiotics for poultry are labeled “all poultry” or “all flock.”
 The thing is, they have different nutrient needs, not different microbes.
 Broilers (meat birds) do well with probiotics that aid in growth and feed efficiency, while layers like strains that help with calcium absorption and immune health.
-With that, any broad spectrum poultry probiotics can work for either, just follow the dosing and form that’s right for the species.
+With that, any broad-spectrum poultry probiotic can work for either species; just follow the appropriate dosing and form for the specific species.

 Can I make probiotic water at home?

 Yes.
-You can make a very basic “fermented tea” by soaking some raw apple cider vinegar (with the “mother” culture) in water for a day (bacteria cultures will reproduce in and on the raw apple cider vinegar).
+You can make a very basic “fermented tea” by soaking some raw apple cider vinegar (with the “mother” culture) in water for a day.
+Bacteria will reproduce in and on the raw apple cider vinegar.
 Alternatively, use rice or oat water, fermenting overnight to offer some lactic acid bacteria.
 Even so, these are not accurate methods.
 If you’re working with a purchased product, stay with the labeled instructions.
-However, homemade ferments (fermented feed, whey-water) are better than nothing, and much more convenient, both for safety and live cultures.
+However, homemade ferments (fermented feed, whey-water) are better than nothing and much more convenient, both for safety and live cultures.

 Are there probiotics in regular feed?